ritakialex/SimpleTicTacToe/README.md

 - The first player that puts 3 X's or 3 O's in a straight line (including diagonals) wins the game.

 ### Example
-The example below shows how your program should work.
+The example below shows how the program works.
 Notice that after Enter the coordinates: comes the user input.

 ![Alt Text](https://github.com/ritakialex/SimpleTicTacToe/blob/main/Tic-Tac-Toe%20example.gif)